stellargraph/stellargraph/README.md

 - graphs with or without data associated with nodes
 - graphs with edge weights

 StellarGraph is built on [TensorFlow 2](https://tensorflow.org/) and its [Keras high-level API](https://www.tensorflow.org/guide/keras), as well as [Pandas](https://pandas.pydata.org) and [NumPy](https://www.numpy.org).
 It is thus user-friendly, modular and extensible.
 It interoperates smoothly with code that builds on these, such as the standard Keras layers and [scikit-learn](http://scikit-learn.github.io/stable), so it is easy to augment the core graph machine learning algorithms provided by StellarGraph.
+It is thus also [easy to install with `pip` or Anaconda](#Installation).

 ## Getting Started